|

 But I digress.

 What fascinates me about the film Being John Malkovich is not how it reminds me of my own few seconds of fame, but rather, the mistaken identity of the film itself.
 On the surface, it is a comedy.
 Theatre d’absurd.
 Life on floor 7 1/2.
 A portal to John Malkovich’s brain.
 And yet, it is not a comedy.
-There is no way to avoid the sadness of these characters that is permeates the sheer madness of it all.
+There is sadness to these characters that permeates the sheer madness of it all.

-The obsession of need.
-Greed and self-centeredness that is inherent to human nature.
-The willingness to exploit others for our own gain.
-It is alive, inside of us all.
-That we do not act on such weakness does not mean it does not exist.
-We are all capable of good just as we are all capable of not so good.
-And since our own true identities are often hidden from even ourselves, who’s to really know when we will give in or just what it will take.
+The obsession of need is alive inside of us.
+The need can make us do funny things including exploiting others for our own gain.
+Perhaps greed and self-centeredness are simply inherent to human nature.
+Even if we do not act does not mean the qualities do not exist.
+We are all capable of good and not so good, and since our own true identities are often hidden from even ourselves, who’s to really know when we will give in or just what it will take to tip the scales?

 Craig: You don’t know how lucky you are being a monkey.
 Because consciousness is a terrible curse.
 I think.
 I feel.
 I suffer.
 And all I ask in return is the opportunity to do my work.
 And they won’t allow it …

-To watch Schwartz live out his fantasies inside the world of puppets is, on the surface, comedic and fun, even magical in a screwball way.
+To watch Schwartz live out his fantasies inside the world of puppets is, on the surface, comedic and fun, even magical in a screwball kind of way.
 But it’s incredibly sad as well.
-And it gets worse.
-In his plight, we watch a man abandon his dreams.
-Bills need to be paid.
-(Who hasn’t been there?)
-The colorful absurdity of the Charlie Kaufman world can mask the deep pain of abandoned hope for only so long.
-And here, inside the sadness, the film within a film bobs to the surface time and time again.
-The tragedy inside the comedy.
+We witness a man abandoning his dreams.
+The colorful, delicious absurdity of the Charlie Kaufman world can mask the deep pain of abandoned hope for only so long.
+And here, inside the sadness, the film within a film bobs to the surface time and time again, showing us the tragedy inside the comedy.

 Maxine: I think the world is divided into those who go after what they want and those who don’t.
 The passionate ones, the ones who go after what they want, they may not get what they want but at least they remain vital, you know?
 So when they lie on their deathbeds, they have few regrets.